 In Spring 2016, there was further planting along the edge of the sown areas with wildflower plug plants of nature species to further enhance the area.
 This also gave us an oppurtunity to see the first of sown plants flower:

 Yellow rattle Photos by Suzanne Burgess, Conservation Officer, Buglife Scotland

-The next stage of the project took place in September 2016, when the meadow was cut and the hay lifted, which helps to preserve the meadow for the next year.
+The next stages of the project took place in September 2016 and autumn 2017, when the meadow was cut and the hay lifted, which helps to preserve the meadow for the next year.

 This project adds another habitat stepping stone along the shoreline around Bo’ness, contributing to the creation of a wildlife corridor between Carriden and the foreshore Kinneil, running alongside the John Muir Way.
 The work at Grangepans Meadows is one part of the wider Bridgeness Biodiversity project that is delivered in partnership by Falkirk Council and Buglife Scotland.

 Seed sowing in Autumn 2015.
 Photos from Suzanne Burgess, Conservation Officer, Buglife Scotland: